-- 1) Notes the release of the Model Code of Meeting Practice by the Office of Local Government. - 2) As part of the review of the Model Code of Meeting Practice, the following be included for consideration by Council: - Provide Council business papers to the Mayor and Councillors by close of business on the first Friday after the previous Council meeting. - b.
-Publish Council business papers to the website for public view by 10am the first Monday after the previous Council meeting. - c.
-Notice of Motion be lodged 3 days prior to the distribution of the business paper.
+- 1) Notes the release of the Model Code of Meeting Practice by the Office of Local Government - 2) As part of the review of the Model Code of Meeting Practice, the following be included for consideration by Council: - a.
+Provide Council business papers to the Mayor and Councillors by close of business on the first Friday after the previous Council meeting. - b.
+Publish Council business papers to the website for public view by 10am the first Monday after the previous Council meeting.